CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Examples:

-* `unalias m`
+* `unalias m`<br>

-  `m` can no longer be used to mark tasks.
+  `m` can no longer be used to mark tasks.<br>

-  `unalias mark`
+  `unalias mark`<br>
   The assigned alias for `mark` will be removed, and only `mark` can be used to mark a task as completed.

 #### Specifying a data storage location : `store`

-If you want to store the task list data in a different location, you can specifiy it using this command.
+If you want to store the task list data in a different location, you can specifiy it using this command.<br>
 Format: `store FILE_PATH`

 > FILE_PATH must be a valid path on the local computer

 Examples:
 * `store C:/Dropbox/ToDo`

 The task list data will be moved to the specific directory, and future data will be saved in that location.

 #### Exiting the program : `exit`

-If you have finished using the application, you can use this command to exit the program.
+If you have finished using the application, you can use this command to exit the program.<br>
 Format: `exit`

 #### Keyboard Shortcuts